Le lien vers cette page a été envoyé avec succès aux destinataires.

 Veuillez patienter pendant le chargement de la page

-What are the conditions for deducting support payments from your income?
+Conditions for deducting support payments from your income

 You can deduct from your income the support you pay to your spouse or former spouse if you complete the following 4 conditions :